kishankumar8/Weather-App/README.md

 -> Weather Api link:-  https://openweathermap.org/api

-# Main challenge i face :-
+# Main challenge i faced :-

 -> The main problem i face in this project is in the javascript to fetch the data from site through Api calling .